ttuegel/haskell-code-smells/lazy-evaluation.md

 Evaluation is triggered by matching on a constructor pattern.
 The _argument_ of `One` is never evaluated because `strictlyNoneOf` never tries to match it.

+You could stop reading right here and rest assured that you understand lazy evaluation.
+I, however, would be remiss if I did not exhibit some variations you will see from time to time.

 ## Weak head normal form